Little Book Farmers Privacy Policy

 • For internal research for technological development and demonstration and to improve, upgrade or enhance our products or services.

-• To detect security incidents, protecting against malicious, deceptive, fraudulent, or illegal activity, and prosecuting those responsible for that activity
+• To detect security incidents, protecting against malicious, deceptive, fraudulent, or illegal activity, and prosecuting those responsible for that activity.

 Disclosures of Personal Information for a Business Purpose